gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The joining node and the Group Manager use an asymmetric proof-of-possession key to establish a secure communication association.
 Then, two cases can occur.

-   1. The proof-of-possession key is compatible with the encoding as well as with the counter signature algorithm and possible associated parameters used in the OSCORE group.
+   1. The proof-of-possession key is compatible with the encoding as well as with the signature algorithm and possible associated parameters used in the OSCORE group.
 Then, the Group Manager considers the proof-of-possession key as the public key associated to the joining node in the OSCORE group.
 If the joining node is aware that the proof-of-possession key is also valid for the OSCORE group, it MAY not provide it again as its own public key to the Group Manager.
 The joining node MUST provide its own public key again if it has provided the Group Manager with multiple public keys during past joining processes, intended for different OSCORE groups.
 If the joining node provides its own public key in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the public key associated to the joining node in the OSCORE group.

-   2. The proof-of-possession key is not compatible with the encoding or with the counter signature algorithm and possible associated parameters used in the OSCORE group.
+   2. The proof-of-possession key is not compatible with the encoding or with the signature algorithm and possible associated parameters used in the OSCORE group.
 In this case, the joining node MUST provide a different compatible public key to the Group Manager in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}).
 Then, the Group Manager performs consistency checks on this latest provided public key as per {{ssec-join-req-processing}} and, in case of success, considers it as the public key associated to the joining node in the OSCORE group.

 * The joining node and the Group Manager use a symmetric proof-of-possession key to establish a secure communication association.
 In this case, upon performing a joining process with that Group Manager for the first time, the joining node specifies its own public key in the 'client_cred' parameter of the Joining Request targeting the group-membership endpoint (see {{ssec-join-req-sending}}).